intel/cluster-management-toolkit/docs/Development.md

 ## Documentation

+Ensure that you keep documentation up to date.
+This also applies for screenshots.
 If you add new documentation to the _docs_ directory, make sure to add links to all chapters to the newly added documentation from [Table of Contents](Table_of_contents.md#table-of-contents).